- How Hypochlorous Acid Can Help With Chronic Eyelid Disease

-As our awareness of eyelid disease has increased and the use of topical lid preparations has increased as well.
+As our awareness of eyelid disease has increased and the use of topical lid preparations, such as Hypochlorous Acid, has increased as well.
 When choosing a solution to address common lid disease symptoms, an effective option with minimal side effects is preferred by both clinicians and patients.
 When considering a remedy for lid disease, an agent that addresses bacteria, inflammation, and promotes healing without toxic effects to ocular tissues should be considered.
-Hypochlorous acid (HOCl) solutions in proper concentrations have been observed to address these issues without significant negative side effects.
+Hypochlorous acid (HOCl) solutions in proper concentrations have been observed to address these issues without significant negative side effects, delivering many benefits.

 Chronic eyelid disease may present with epitheliopathy at the lid margin, erythema, and pain.
 The chronicity and physical changes associated with lid disease are similar to a chronic wound.
 Wound healing occurs in three stages: inflammation, migration, and remodeling.
 Wound healing is facilitated by keratinocytes, platelets, and fibroblasts, which may gain benefit from agents that control bacteria without challenging the cellular repair processes.
 While silver nitrate, betadine, and povidone antiseptics are commonly used medically, they may have cytotoxic effects.